 Florida Prepaid will bill your student by the end of the first week of classes.
 Your my.fsu.edu account statement will reflect your Florida Prepaid billing before they disburse Financial Aid.
 Look for FPP Tuition Billing on your account statement.
 Since students register for classes at different times, the simplest timeline is to expect that your account will reflect Prepaid by the end of the first week of class.

 Financial Aid is typically dispersed during the second week of the semester.
-Before loans can be disbursed, first-time Federal Direct Loan and Perkins Loan borrowers must complete Entrance Counseling (see our blog).
+Before loans can be disbursed, first-time Federal Direct Loan and Perkins Loan borrowers must complete Entrance Counseling.
 In addition, the master Promissory notes must be signed and on file.

 This timing means that any financial aid you receive, like Bright Futures, will be used only to pay those charges left unpaid by Florida Prepaid and they will refund excess Financial Aid to you, normally within three business days of disbursement.
 Early disbursement begins just before the term starts.
 To qualify for early disbursement, you must complete all of your financial aid documents in advance.
 Students who applied for financial aid early and are enrolled in at least 6 credit hours before the term begins are eligible.
 FSU’s standard disbursement window begins on the fifth day of class, just after the drop/add and runs through the end of the semester.
 They transfer refunds three business days after the date the aid posts to your FSU bill.

 In addition, FSU has a Traditional Installment Plan Program.
 You must enroll by the tuition due date and pay half of your student’s total tuition.
-For more information on this plan click here.
 FSU bills for the credit hours taken each semester based on your specific plan (tuition, dorm, local fees, and other fees) based on the actual dollar value FSU assesses.
-To see the fee categories, you can preview here.
+Preview the fee categories.
 In addition, it is your student’s responsibility to manage their email and respond to any emails about their bills to avoid any problems or late fees.

 DEFERRAL FOR BOOKS